Bighorn Mountains: Geography

 The highest peaks within the Bighorns are located in Wyoming in the 1,120,000 acre Bighorn National Forest.
-Two peaks rise to over 13,000 ft: Cloud Peak (13,175 ft) and Black Tooth Mountain (13,005 ft).
+Two peaks rise to over 13,000 ft: Cloud Peak (13,171 ft) and Black Tooth Mountain (13,009 ft).
 There are a dozen more that rise to over 12,000 ft.
 From the east the mountains present a vertical relief of over 8,000 ft, rising abruptly from the plains.
 Overall, the Bighorns are more rounded than their sister mountain ranges to the west.

 The Cloud Peak Wilderness is the centerpiece of a roadless block of land around 189,000 acres in size.
 The Wilderness is surrounded by acreage of U.S National Forest as well as Bureau of Land Management, state, and some private land.
 Most of the Cloud Peak Wilderness is above the tree line; the National Forest lands surrounding it are lower in elevation and covered in coniferous forests.
 Mule deer, elk, moose, black bear, and mountain lion are found throughout the area.

 Two more large roadless areas remained in the Bighorns as of 1992.
 It is unknown whether these areas have since been reduced in size by road-building and other development.
 Both areas straddle the Montana-Wyoming state line, in the northern part of the range.
 One area, north of U.S. Route 14A and containing the headwaters of the Little Bighorn River, is 155,000 acres of National Forest land.
 This little-known region features subalpine terrain cut by steep canyons.
 Pronghorn inhabit the area, as it includes a portion of the Great Plains.
 What little human use it receives is from hunters and fishermen.
-The second roadless area is located mainly on the Crow Indian Reservation in Montana; its 144,000 acres also includes 34,000 acres of Devil's Canyon on the Bighorn N.F. in Wyoming.
+The second roadless area is located mainly on the Crow Indian Reservation in Montana; its area of 144,000 acres also includes 34,000 acres of Devil's Canyon on the Bighorn N.F. in Wyoming.
 In this part of the range, semidesert prairie is cut by steep canyons leading to Yellowtail Reservoir, and high, Douglas-fir cloaked ridges top out at over 9,000'.
 Colorful rock formations are common.
 Rocky Mountain juniper and limber pine are scattered on lower elevations, and wildlife includes pronghorn, rattlesnake, golden eagle, ferruginous hawk, and mule deer.
 The Crow Indians manage a wild bison herd on this portion of the Bighorns.
 The Crow lands are a sacred area, and thus are off-limits to non-tribal members.

 The three highways traversing the Bighorns are designated Scenic Byways by the US Forest Service and the State of Wyoming.
 These include U.S. Routes 14, 14A, and 16.